Your privacy on the Canada Post website

 Click stream data includes general log information (click stream) such as the full Uniform Resource Locator (URL) of the pages you accessed on the Canada Post website and the Internet Protocol (IP) address used to connect your computer to the Internet.
 We collect click stream data in addition to referral and aggregated "click-through" statistics such as page views, unique visitors and time spent on the website.

 A "cookie" is a piece of data that a web server creates when you visit a website.
 This data is typically encoded information about how and when you use a site.
 It is placed on your PC in the form of a small text file.
 Cookies cannot carry viruses or other damaging data.
-For more information about cookies and why they are used, please refer to our cookies page.
+You can control cookies through your browser settings and other tools.

 A web beacon, also referred to as a clear gif or page tag, consists of code on the Canada Post site that delivers a small graphic image from another website or third party server.
 They may not be visible as the beacon is generally a 1x1 pixel that is often designed to blend into the background of a web page.

-We use beacons, often in conjunction with cookies, to monitor the effectiveness of ad banners and to understand certain actions that you took (such as a purchase), but not to know who you are.
+We use beacons, often in conjunction with cookies, to monitor the effectiveness of various forms of advertising available on the Canada Post website and to understand certain actions that you took (such as a purchase), but not to know who you are.
 We do not use beacons to store or link to personal information.
+We may also share information about your browsing activities on the Canada Post website with a third party but only where you have previously consented to the third party’s collection of such information.

 Canada Post does not knowingly collect personal information from children under the age of majority without the consent of a parent or guardian.